-This scenario demonstrates how to configure a logical standby database to support a new primary database that was a logical standby database before it assumed the primary role.
+These steps demonstrate how to configure a logical standby database to support a new primary database that was a logical standby database before it assumed the primary role.

 In this scenario, SAT is the logical standby database and NYC is the primary database.

-Step 1 Ensure the new primary database is ready to support logical standby
+Ensure the new primary database is ready to support logical standby databases.
 On the NYC database, ensure the following query returns a value of NONE.
 Otherwise the new primary database has not completed the work required to enable support for logical standby databases.
 For example: